jpcisneros/cv/WHOAMI.md

 - 2011-2015

 Call center activities around Internet and phone services.
-Activelly engaged in the implementation of ClaroCloud services (Parallel VMs and Office365 services)
+Activelly engaged in the implementation of ClaroCloud services (Parallels VMs and Office365 services)

 **Telecom Argentina**